ckeditor/ckeditor5/docs/getting-started/integrations-cdn/angular.md

 }
 ```

-For more information about the `loadCKEditorCloud` helper, see the {@link getting-started/setup/loading-cdn-resources Loading CDN resources} page.
+For more information about the `loadCKEditorCloud` helper, see the {@link getting-started/setup/loading-cdn-resources Loading CDN resources} guide.

 ### Using the component with premium plugins